Sourdough Burger Buns

 Levain

-• About 10-12 hours before you plan to bake, mix all the levain ingredients until well combined.
-Scoop the mixture into a clean jar, cover it loosely, and leave it in a warm spot to double in size.
+• About 10 to 12 hours before you plan to bake, mix the starter, flour, and water until well combined.
+Scoop into a clean jar, cover loosely, and leave in a warm spot to double in size.
+Use before it collapses.
+20 g starter, 60 g all-purpose flour, 60 g water

 Dough

-• Once the starter has doubled, combine the flour, sugar, and salt in a large bowl.
-Add the water, milk, and sourdough starter, then mix until a shaggy dough forms.
-Transfer the dough to a workbench and use the slap-and-fold kneading method to bring it together.
-Knead for about 5 minutes to begin developing the gluten.
+• Combine the flour, sugar, and salt in a large bowl.
+Add the water, milk, and all of the levain and mix until a shaggy dough forms.
+Transfer the dough to a work surface and use the slap and fold method to knead for about 5 minutes to begin developing the gluten.
+Alternatively, use a stand mixer fitted with a dough hook on medium speed for 5 minutes.
+440 g all-purpose flour, 20 g granulated sugar, 8 g salt, 180 g water, 120 g whole milk, all the levain

-• Add the cubed butter, a few pieces at a time, kneading until fully incorporated.
-The dough will become sticky at first, but the initial kneading helps maintain its strength.
-Continue slapping and folding for another 3–4 minutes until the dough is smooth (though it may still be slightly sticky).
-This step can also be done with a stand mixer and dough hook.
+• Add the cubed butter a few pieces at a time, kneading until fully incorporated.
+The dough will become sticky at first, but the initial kneading helps it maintain its strength.
+Continue slapping and folding for another 3 to 4 minutes until the dough is smooth, though it may still be slightly sticky.
+This step can also be done with a stand mixer on medium speed for 8 to 10 minutes.
+45 g butter

-• Overnight Option: Place the dough in a lightly greased bowl, cover it, and let it rise in a warm spot (around 25°C/77°F) for 3–4 hours, or until almost doubled.
-For a warm, humid environment, place the bowl in a turned-off oven with a large cup of boiled water, refreshing the water as it cools.
-Once risen, cover the bowl tightly and refrigerate overnight.
+• Place the dough in a lightly greased bowl, cover, and let it rise in a warm spot at around 77°F (25°C) for 3 to 4 hours until bulked out by around 60-70%.
+For a warm, humid environment, place the bowl in a turned-off oven alongside a large cup of boiled water, replacing the water as it cools.

-• Preheat your oven to 200°C/400°F. Lightly beat an egg with 1 tablespoon of water, then brush it over the buns.
+• Preheat the oven to 400°F (200°C).
+Lightly beat the egg with the tablespoon of water, then brush over the tops of the buns.
 Sprinkle with sesame seeds.
+1 large egg, 1 tablespoon water, Sesame seeds

-• Bake for 22–25 minutes, or until the buns are a deep golden brown.
+• Bake for 22 to 25 minutes, or until the buns are a deep golden brown.
 Let them cool on a wire rack before serving.

 Notes